Additional information

 (version 1.7.1)

-It is now possible to define 'overlapping transitions', i.e. generate embers with 'uncertainty ranges' that span
+Allowed 'overlapping transitions', i.e. embers with 'uncertainty ranges' that

 (version 1.6)